serval-uni-lu/divkc/results/README.md

+Tables 1 to 4 have been generated with `appmc/gen_tables_md.py`.
+The script depends on `pandas`, `numpy`, and `mpmath`.

+Table 5 has been generated with `approxmc/accuracy_md.py` , and Table 6 has been generated with `approxmc/runtime_md.py`.

+The raw CSV files are available in the respective directories.

+The `urs` directory contains the raw results of the uniformity tests performed on `cppddnnf/build/sampler` (here called `ksampler`) and `cppddnnf/build/rsampler`.

 # Datasets

 ## Table 1: Dataset Summary
 |Dataset             | #F<sub>total</sub> | min(&#124;Var(F)&#124;) | max(&#124;Var(F)&#124;) | min(&#124;F&#124;) | max(&#124;F&#124;)|
 |------------------- | ------------------ | ----------------------- | ----------------------- | ------------------ | ------------------|